davidbalbert/roughcut/README.md

 ## Internals

 For better or worse, Roughcut's interpreter is mostly of my own devising.
 Roughcut's reader, on the other hand, shares a fair amount of DNA with Clojure's reader.
 I'm not sure how I feel about this.
-Once upon a time, Roughcut had a lexer and parser of my own devising.
-The [lexer] [1] was a particularly gross birdsnest of regular expressions that I had trouble reading mere days after I wrote it.
+Once upon a time, Roughcut had a lexer and parser that I came up with on my own.
+The [lexer] [1] was a gross birdsnest of regular expressions that I had trouble reading mere days after I wrote it.
 Certainly the new reader is better than the old lexer/parser combination, however part of me wishes it didn't turn out so similar to the Clojure reader.

 [1]: https://github.com/davidbalbert/roughcut/blob/9e4b7014ca63eb78a9c8491a6ec07eea503a4c40/roughcut.rb#L316-L368